 - Start by sitting down or laying in a comfortable position where you won’t be disturbed for a little while.
 If you’d like, you can listen to some music, such as Shamanic drumming or Om chanting — whatever you prefer that helps you to relax.

 - Take a few deep breaths and allow the tension in your body to slowly dissolve into the floor or chair beneath you.

 - When you are ready, imagine yourself in a room that is filled with warm bright white light.
 Spend a few moments in this space and feel this energy all around you.
 Know that you are safe and supported and loved.

 - Imagine a doorway on the other side of the room.
-Breathe deeply as you move across the room and place your hand on the door knob to open it.
+Breathe deeply as you walk towards it, taking one conscious step at a time.
+When you reach the door, place your hand on the door knob to open it.

-- Step through the doorway and close it gently behind you.
+- When you are ready, step through the doorway.
 Feel the ground beneath the soles of your feet and between your toes.
 What does it feel like?
 What does it look like?

 - Take another step forward and look around you.
 Where are you?
 What is the landscape like?
 Is it night or day?
 How is the weather?
 What else is around you?